-The Sanadhya Brahman live in Uttar Pradesh, Madhya Pradesh and Delhi and they are endogamous.
+The Sanadhya Brahmin live in Uttar Pradesh, Madhya Pradesh and Delhi and they are endogamous.
 This means they do not marry outside of their group.

-In Delhi, the Sanadhya Brahman work for the government and many are businessmen as well and some are in other work.
+In Delhi, the Sanadhya Brahmin work for the government and many are businessmen as well and some are in other work.
 They are priests also.

-* Pray that God will give the Sanadhya Brahman dreams and visions leading them
+* Pray that God will give the Sanadhya Brahmin dreams and visions leading them to Jesus Christ.

 Singh, K. S., ed.
 "India's Communities A-Z", Oxford University Press, USA 1999